Deep Space Nine (DS9) Season 1

 Synopsis

-Stardate 46378.1: Three years after losing his wife Jennifer in the Battle of Wolf 359, Commander Benjamin Sisko is assigned as the new commander of a plundered space station orbiting the planet of Bajor.
+Stardate 46378.1: Three years after losing his wife Jennifer in the Battle of Wolf 359, Commander Benjamin Sisko is appointed as the new commander of an ex-Cardassian space station in orbit of the planet of Bajor.
 Having liberated themselves from sixty years of Cardassian rule, the newly established Bajoran provisional government is seeking Federation assistance for the task of rebuilding their pillaged planet.
 The discovery of the first stable wormhole into the Gamma Quadrant adds a strategic significance to the station, and when it is moved to the "mouth" of the wormhole, it becomes an attractive target for the Cardassians to recapture.
-The wormhole itself is inhabited by a non-corporeal species that have a religious significance to the Bajoran people to whom they refer as the "Prophets".
+The wormhole itself is inhabited by a non-corporeal species that has a religious significance to the Bajoran people.
+They refer to the wormhole aliens as "Prophets".
 It was prophesied that their "Celestial Temple" (the wormhole) would be found by an emissary, who in this case is none other than Commander Sisko himself.

 Commentary

-All of the principal characters, including Dukat and Kai Opaka, have a couple of good scenes, and their personal histories, their special skills and some likes and dislikes are almost casually introduced.
-I like the flashbacks on Sisko's first meeting with Jennifer and on the transfer of Dax from Curzon's to Jadzia's body in Orb visions, because they skillfully combine plot advancement and character development.
-Another positive example is how Odo liquefies his head in order to let a weapon pass through, so we see that he is a shapeshifter.
+All of the principal characters, including Dukat and Kai Opaka, have a couple of good scenes; their personal histories, their special skills and some likes and dislikes are almost casually introduced.
+I like the flashbacks to Sisko's first meeting with Jennifer and to the transfer of Dax from Curzon's to Jadzia's body in Orb visions, because they skillfully combine plot advancement and character development.
+Another positive example of exposition is how Odo liquefies his head in order to let a weapon pass through, so we see that he is a shapeshifter.
 It would have been awkward if someone had introduced Odo with the words "And this is our security officer.
 He can morph into anything you want and would love to demonstrate it".

 Well, Picard appears once more though.
 O'Brien comes to the Enterprise bridge one last time, but decides not to enter Picard's ready room.
 When he is going to beam over to the station, Picard comes into the transporter room (No. 3, O'Brien's favorite), tells O'Brien that he would miss him and activates the transporter himself on the chief's command.
 While this is certainly a nice scene, I wonder why no one else would be there to say good-bye after all the years.
 This just doesn't feel right.